Belar/BetaUp/README.md

 BetaUp [beta]
 =======

-It's a Composer package for **Laravel** taht allows setting up pre-launch, sign up page with e-mail activation (confirmation).
+It's a Composer package for **Laravel** that allows setting up pre-launch, sign up page with e-mail activation (confirmation).
 Package includes model for beta-user, migrations and basic view.

 ####Installation
 1. Add `"belar/betaup": "dev-master"` to your composer.json file and do `composer update`.